Quantum phases and spectrum of collective modes in a spin-1 BEC with spin-orbital-angular-momentum coupling: Collective Excitation Spectrum

 \subsection{Variational analysis}

 For an SOAM-coupled spin-1 system, a few low-lying modes can be studied using a time-dependent variational method \cite{PhysRevLett.77.5320}.
-For example, to calculate the density-breathing mode, we consider the following variational ansatz
+For example, to calculate the density-breathing mode in the absence of detuning, we consider the following variational ansatz

 where $\sigma(t)$ and $\alpha(t)$ are time-dependent variational parameters used to denote the width of condensate and chirp of Gaussian pulse, respectively, and $m=\pm1$ for phase I or $0$ for phase II.
 The Lagrangian of the system is given by